Home » Plastic Surgery Procedures » Breast Implant Illness

 Breast Implant Illness Summary

-• There is a significant group of BII patients (88%) who experience improvement in symptoms after explantation (implant removal).
+• There is a significant number of patients with BII (88%) who experience an improvement in symptoms after breast implant removal surgery.

 • There are many patients without BII who opt for implant removal for a variety of reasons.

 • It was your decision to have implants placed.
-It is also your decision to have implants and capsules removed, with knowledge of the potential risk and benefits of the surgery.
+It is also your decision to have your implants removed, with knowledge of the potential risks and benefits of surgery.

-Breast Implant Illness (BII) is a relatively new term to describe the constellation of symptoms that can develop after undergoing breast reconstruction or cosmetic augmentation using breast implants.
-It is also sometimes referred to as autoimmune/inflammatory syndrome induced by adjuvants (ASIA) or Human Adjuvant Disease.
+Breast implant illness (BII) is a relatively new term to describe the constellation of symptoms that can develop after undergoing breast augmentation using breast implants.
+It is also sometimes referred to as autoimmune/inflammatory syndrome induced by adjuvants (ASIA) or human adjuvant disease.

 What are the Symptoms of Breast Implant Illness?